deHasara/CompileDB/prototype/README.md

-See the experiment folder’s README.md for detailed setup and execution instructions.
+See the experiment folder’s README.md for detailed execution instructions.